Constitutional commissions

 South African Human Rights Commission (SAHRC)

-Over the next thee years, the commission aimed to advance human rights, and safeguard against and oversee the prevention of human rights violations by collaborating with relevant parties, advocating for human rights reforms and positions in policies and legislation, and fostering adherence to these rights, as outlined in the Bill of Rights.
+Over the next three years, the commission will continue to advance human rights, and safeguard against and oversee the prevention of human rights violations by collaborating with relevant parties, advocating for human rights reforms and positions in policies and legislation, and fostering adherence to these rights, as outlined in the Bill of Rights.
+In this regard, over the next three years, the commission plans to maintain the number of complaints and enquiries finalised at 5 000 in each year of the MTEF period.

 Public Protector of South Africa